oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-tts/ai-speech-tts.md

 1. Configure transcription

-    Here you can change parameters such as Language, Speaker, Audio format, Enable Streaming and Enable SSML
+    Here you can change parameters such as Model type, Language, Speaker, Audio format, Enable Streaming and Enable SSML
         ![Configure transcription](./images/configure-transcription.png " ")

     <strong>Model type:</strong> Use this parameter to specify the model type required.
 Currently we offer two model types "TTS-Standard" and "TTS-Natural".
 Based on the model type selected, the options for speaker will change.